johnwriting/writing/content/party.md

 His hit gets cut off by a coughing fit and he blows the smoke into her face.

 “Oh, christ I’m sorry, \*cough\* \*cough\* I don’t \*cough\* do this a lot.”
-She hands him the beer back to calm his throat.
+She hands him the beer to calm his throat.

-They stand there quietly for a few minutes, looking up the street, looking up at the stars, studying all the junk in the neighbor’s back yard.
+They stand there quietly for a few minutes, looking down the street, looking up at the stars, studying all the junk in the neighbor’s back yard.

 “Mmm,” she says, her eyelids drooped halfway, “’s a good party, man.”
 She shuffles closer.